Bio

 Tom Hunting – drums

-For more than 40 years, thrash metal has eviscerated the world with a big, stupid grin on its face.
-Firmly at the genre’s forefront throughout its existence, Exodus are undisputed legends.
+Firmly at the genre’s forefront for 40 years, Exodus are undisputed legends.
 From the far-beyond-seminal eruption of their debut album Bonded By Blood, first released in 1985, to the skull-smashing extremity of the records the Bay Area crew have released in recent years, they remain a benchmark for thrash brutality and unerring commitment to the heavy metal cause.
 In fact, for many connoisseurs, Exodus are the ultimate thrash metal band, with a sound that was revolutionary back in the early ‘80s, and still way ahead of the curve today.
-Never mind the Big Four.
 Exodus are the rightful kings of thrash, and Bonded By Blood is still the ultimate expression of the genre’s snotty, energized essence.
+The band have been at the genre’s cutting edge throughout their four decades, and never more so than now, as showcased on their preceding output, 2021’s Persona Non Grata, and the towering upcoming tour de force, Goliath.

 Back in 1985, Exodus exploded onto the scene alongside many of the established greats of thrash.
 Fronted by the ultimate metal talisman Paul Baloff, they ripped the hard rock scene a series of new assholes and delivered a timeless classic debut album that would turn them into bona fide icons.
 At the time, however, Exodus and their friends were simply living in the moment, and making as much noise as possible until the cops arrived.

 “Yeah, man.
 Back then, the idea of turning 30 was big!
 It was like ‘Life’s gonna be over!’ you know?”
 Holt grins.
 “30 year olds were old men.
 Little did we know that most of our heroes were in their 30s by then!
 But we had no idea.
 We were just making music that we enjoyed making and that we loved, and we were looking for the next good time.
 And now here we are, sharing emails about how we’re gonna celebrate 40 years of this landmark record, you know?
-I never thought that was gonna happen 40 years ago, that’s for sure.”
+We never thought that was gonna happen 40 years ago, that’s for sure.”

-Inspired by their reformation, Exodus kicked on with extreme focus as the 21st century began to hot up.
+Inspired by their reformation, Exodus kicked on with extreme focus as the 21st century began to heat up.
 In 2004, and with Zetro back on vocals, they released Tempo Of The Damned, which received widespread acclaim for its sheer intensity and bone-cracking heaviness.
 At the same time, thrash metal was beginning to exert its power over the metal scene all over again.

 Nothing is ever easy in Exodus World.
-The success of Tempo Of The Damned was quickly dented by an acrimonious split between the band and their frontman, which led to the recruitment of new vocalist Rob Dukes for 2005’s monstrous Shovel Headed Kill Machine, and its two epic follow-ups, The Atrocity Exhibition: Exhibit A (2007) and Exhibit B: The Human Condition (2010).
+The success of Tempo Of The Damned was quickly dented by a split between the band and their frontman, which led to the recruitment of new (and current) vocalist Rob Dukes for 2005’s monstrous Shovel Headed Kill Machine, and its two epic follow-ups, The Atrocity Exhibition: Exhibit A (2007) and Exhibit B: The Human Condition (2010).
 In between, Exodus released a re-recorded and updated version of Bonded By Blood, known as Let There Be Blood.
-Dukes was fired in 2014, midway through writing for the band’s next album, and Zetro made a third return to the fold, adding his scabrous shrieks to 2014’s Blood In, Blood Out: yet another peerless demonstration of thrash savagery.
-Since then, Exodus have been steadfast in their devotion to thrashing the world to bloody bits, and Holt speaks proudly of the harmony that currently dominates the band’s creative life together.
+Zetro made a third return to the fold in 2014, adding his scabrous shrieks to Blood In, Blood Out: yet another peerless demonstration of thrash savagery.
+Followed by 2021’s acclaimed Persona Non Grata, Exodus has proven that they have never lost a shred of their intensity, or their unwavering ability to write thrash songs that will make fans want to bang their heads until their brains dribble out.

 “The new shit is crushing, but it’s full of hooks,” says Holt.
 “As the primary riff writer I still hold myself to super unrealistic expectations.
 I have a million and one riffs, but I want the riff that makes guitar players go, ‘How the fuck did he do that?
 It’s fucking ridiculous!’
-I’m stoked.
+We’re stoked.
 This shit’s killer.
 There are some surprises.
 There’s some hooky, catchy shit, and there’s some ridiculous, heavy shit.
 It’s all heavy as fuck.”